 A Los Angeles lawyer can help you through this process to get compensation and work to speed up the process.
 Having a lawyer might help you avoid potential hurdles in the claims process.

 Call Jacoby & Meyers Law Offices today at (866) 559-7223 to get started.
-When you are trying to determine how long a car accident claim takes to settle, a lawyer can help you through each step to push it along.
-We understand how vital it is to get compensation for your damages.
+A lawyer can help you through each step to push the car accident claim process along.
+Certainly, we understand how vital it is to get compensation for your damages.
 We want to help you get this compensation as soon as possible.
 Call today.